nextflow-io/nextflow/docs/aws.md

 Replace the path above with the one matching the location where the `aws` tool is installed in your AMI.

+:::{versionchanged} 19.07.0
+The `executor.awscli` config option was replaced by `aws.batch.cliPath`.
+:::

 :::{warning}
 The grandparent directory of the `aws` tool will be mounted into the container at the same path as the host, e.g. `/home/ec2-user/miniconda`, which will shadow existing files in the container.
 Make sure you use a path that is not already present in the container.
-:::

-:::{note}
-In versions of Nextflow prior to 19.07.x, the `executor.awscli` config option should be used instead of `aws.batch.cliPath`.
 :::

 ### Docker installation